ewjay/fapiwiki/FAPI_Meeting_Notes_2020-08-06_Pacific.rst

 * Catch up from last meeting
 * Review notes from last Atlantic call
 * FS-ISAC-FDX Updates
-** FDC DevCon Sep 2020
+   FDX DevCon Sep 2020
-* Webhook implementation - How can FAPi help shape this?
+   Webhook implementation - How can FAPi help shape this?